rseah145/smw-term2/lesson_7/Theory.md

 Possible to configure the CA to archive private keys of certs at the time of issuance; enables to recover the key should it be lost

-Only highly trusted individuals should be granted the privilege of arching and recovering keys
+Only highly trusted individuals should be granted the privilege of archiving and recovering keys

 Cert Services does not archive private keys by default